-- Unlawful actions including false statements and guarantees: Telling a student “You will be on Broadway in a year, guaranteed,” is a guarantee.
+- Unlawful actions, including false statements and guarantees: Telling a student, “You will be on Broadway in a year, guaranteed” is a guarantee.

-- Private labeled products and clothing: Selling any supplements or dance clothing under your own name requires a different insurance policy, including a different risk class or a provider who will tailor the policy.
+- Privately labeled products and clothing: Selling any supplements or dance clothing under your own name requires a different insurance policy, including a different risk class or a provider who will tailor the policy.

 - Limitations on programs for minors: Allowing kids under the age of 18 may result in restrictions or exclusions.

-- Additional services and classes: Martial arts, drama classes, yoga, and crafts may be excluded unless specifically added on.
+- Additional services and classes: Martial arts, drama, yoga, and crafts classes may be excluded unless specifically added on.

-- Student injury during class: Dance injuries are normally excluded unless specifically added with medical payments coverage.
+- Student injury during class: Dance injuries are normally excluded unless added specifically with medical payments coverage.

 Types of Dance Instructor Insurance & Dance Studio Insurance

 Dance instructors must protect themselves from many types of claims and lawsuits.
 While general liability claims are the most common, professional liability and workers’ compensation claims can quickly bankrupt a small business that doesn’t have the right insurance policies.